stephaneleonard/MyLampStack/README.md

 # MyLampStack
-A little project to try to understand docker-compose with a lamp stack
+A little project to try to understand docker-compose with a lamp stack it is fully inspired by this amazing stack https://github.com/sprintcube/docker-compose-lamp/tree/7.4.x